Epitrite Free vs Pro: Which Plan Do You Need?

 Projects and Exports

-- Free: Unlimited projects.
-Unlimited 1080p exports.
+- Free: Up to 5 active projects.
+5 video exports per month at 1080p.
 No watermark.
 No daily export cap.

 Beat Sync

-Those two free beat sync modes cover 90% of use cases.
+Beat sync is what makes a lyric video feel like a music video.
 BPM Detection handles anything with a steady tempo.
 Onset Detection handles tracks with complex or irregular rhythms.
-Custom Markers are for when you need frame-perfect control, which honestly isn't that often for most lyric video workflows.
+Custom Markers are for when you need frame-perfect control.

 Glitch cut style is a visual effect that adds RGB splitting, horizontal jitter, and scanline artifacts at each transition.
 It's a stylistic choice that works great for trap, hyperpop, and electronic genres.
 If your music is acoustic or pop, you'll probably never touch it.